 Choosing a destination for your babymoon is tricky because there are so many places that are not suitable for pregnant women to travel to.
-In fact, I wrote a whole blog post on the places that you can’t travel to when pregnant!
 After much deliberation and travel research we decided to take our babymoon in Abu Dhabi.

 Here’s why I recommend Abu Dhabi for any mum-to-be and what we did during our one week trip.